Welcome Touch_stand alone

 About me

-I started this work after experiencing both trauma and touch deprivation myself, so I know how it feels to find my way back to safe, joyful platonic touch, and how much better my life is with it than without.
+I started this work after experiencing trauma and touch deprivation myself.
+So I know how it feels to go without safe, joyful platonic touch, and to find my way back to it.

-I’ve trained in platonic touch therapy with UK and US bodies, and I continue my learning because there are as many ways to experience cuddle sessions as there are people who show up for them.
+I’ve trained in platonic touch therapy with the UK and US bodies.
+The learning never stops, though, because there are as many ways to experience a cuddle session as there are people who book.